grandma-collaboration/icare/docs/user_guide/index.md

 Slack or eduGAIN account you used to authenticate and will be used as your ICARE identifier (username).

+!!! note
-**Note: one of the mandatory information to create your IAM account is the `Note` field: we request you to put your affiliation in this note, as well as other information you may find useful.**
+    One of the mandatory fields when creating your IAM account is the `Note` field.
+Please put your affiliation there, as well as any other information you find useful.

 Once your account has been created and verified, you can login again to [ICARE](https://skyportal-icare.ijclab.in2p3.fr) using your IAM account